Anuolu-2020/Anuolu-2020/README.md

 ## 🚀 About Me

-I'm a passionate **Computer Science student** and **Software Engineer** specializing in robust backend systems, low-level programming, and innovative AI-driven services.
+I'm a **Computer Science student** and **Software Engineer** specializing in robust backend systems, low-level programming enthusiast, and innovative AI-driven services.
 I love building scalable solutions and exploring the depths of system-level programming.

 - 🌱 **Learning:** **Zig** for high-performance systems programming
 - 👯 **Open to collaborate on:** **Go**, **Zig**, **TypeScript**, and **Node.js** projects